 Decisions will be made, and applicants will receive notification of acceptance status within two weeks of the application date.

-The course is a FREE in-person experience.
+The course is a FREE virtual experience.
 The course dates are weekdays from July 25th to August 5th, 2022.
-Lodging and meals will be provided.

 Morning Sessions: theory and invited speakers